-Some of the biggest names in contemporary flamenco will be returning to Velez-Malaga in August 2019 for the third summer of flamenco fusion – the Acompasao Festival.
+Some of the biggest names in contemporary flamenco will be visiting Velez-Malaga in July & August 2021 for the fifth festival of flamenco fusion – the Acompasao Festival.

-And not only are they playing outdoors under the stars, but they’re doing so in the dramatic setting of the open-air theatre on top of the Cerro de San Cristobal, next to the Ermita Virgen de los Remedios.
+And not only are they playing outdoors under the stars, but they’re doing so in the dramatic setting on top of the Cerro de San Cristobal, next to the Ermita Virgen de los Remedios.